-Caro-Kann Defense is one of the most fashionable openings nowadays both at the grandmaster and beginner levels.
+Caro-Kann Defense is one of the most fashionable openings nowadays at the grandmaster and beginner levels.
 It is a reliable weapon that does not require a lot of memorization and usually leads to calm positional games.
 The good thing is that it still allows Black to play for a win: the positions are not sharp but still quite lively.

 It starts with the moves 1.e4 c6 and is often considered an improved version of the French Defense.
 It is arguable but logical.
-To illustrate that, let’s compare the positions from the Advanced Variations of the French and the Caro-Kann (here are the 10 reasons why you should consider the Caro).
+To illustrate that, let’s compare the positions from the Advanced Variations of the French and the Caro-Kann main line (here are the 10 reasons why you should consider the Caro).

 After 1.e4 e6 2.d4 d5 3.e5 c5, the following position appears: